vivaria/edisonrul.ing/README.md

 *   If you target a Level 5 or higher Dragon-Type Fusion / Synchro Monster, it is returned to the Extra Deck.

-*   If the target is flipped face-down / leaves the field / has its Monster Type changed, "A Wingbeat of Giant Dragon's" effect disappears.
+*   If the target is flipped face-down / leaves the field / has its Monster Type changed, "A Wingbeat of Giant Dragon"'s effect disappears.

 ## ABARE USHIONI